Thank you for sending your enquiry! One of our team members will contact you shortly.

 System Initialization

-- Overview of the bootstrapping process
+- Overview of the bootstrap process

-- BIOS, boot loaders, and mini-Debian systems
+- Understanding BIOS, bootloaders, and mini-Debian systems

 - Understanding runlevels